-Blue Capital Alternative Income Fund Limited (BCAI) helps insure the insurers, diversifying its portfolio across a range of potential catastrophes.
-This business is largely uncorrelated with traditional investment markets, so the fund offers investors alternative income with a yield of 6.5%.
-The return from inception to 31 March 2017 is 45.8% (9.1% a year).
-The shares trade at a discount to NAV of 7.8%.
-This is higher than most alternative income funds.
-BCAI's managers say the discount is unwarranted, given the strength of the opportunity and its strong and stable performance.
-They believe that the discount offers a good entry point.
+Blue Capital Alternative Income Fund Limited (BCAI) offers investors a diversified exposure to catastrophe reinsurance risks.
+This business is largely uncorrelated with investment markets, so the fund offers investors diversification and a yield of 6.5%.
+The return from inception to 31 March 2017 is 45.8% (9.1% annualised).
+The shares trade at a discount to NAV of 7.8%, which we regard as unwarranted given the fund's strong fundamentals and the board's determination to maintain strong returns.
+This discount offers a good entry point for investors.